rpytel1/supercomputing-labs/lab2/blogpost.md

    15    |     6.9    |  4.5    |   0.297    |     0.547     |   19.871
    20    |     5.5    |         |            |     0.572     |   23.839

-At this point it should be mentioned that for each configuration the appropriate setting of the all parameters was calculated as it was explained in the [Experimenting with the number of executors](#experimenting-with-the-number-of-executors) section.
+At this point it should be mentioned that for each configuration the appropriate setting of the all parameters was calculated, as it was explained in the [Experimenting with the number of executors](#experimenting-with-the-number-of-executors) section.
 It can be easily seen from the results presented in the table above that the changes in the total cost of each configuration are quite small, especially between the 15-nodes and 10-nodes configurations, while the difference in processing time between the 15-nodes and 20-nodes configurations is less than 1.5 minute.
 Yet, as our metric suggests the qualifying option would be the 20-nodes configuration, since this one provides the higher value for our metric.